2017, Vol. 4 Issue 5, Part B

 Pages: 67-75 | 681 Views 24 Downloads

 How to cite this article:

-Yami Bote, Kibeb Legesse, Getahun Shawul and Asmelash Tassew.
+Yami Bote, Kibeb Legesse, Getahun Shawul, Asmelash Tassew.
 Isolation, identification and antimicrobial susceptibility of Pasteurella multocida from cattle with hemorrhagic septicemia in Assosa and Bambasi districts, Benishangul Gumuz Regional state, Ethiopia.
-International Journal of Fauna and Biological Studies.
-2017; 4(5): 67-75.
+Int J Fauna Biol Stud 2017;4(5):67-75.